LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Using SICStus Prolog as the backend on Windows doesn't currently work.

-XSB have an odd bug (liekly in its parser) when reading files that may cause a pack installed version to be reported as the `end_of_file` atom.
+XSB have an odd bug (likely in its parser) when reading files that may cause a pack installed version to be reported as the `end_of_file` atom.